apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnOutgoingAddrGet.en.rst

 Conversely :func:`TSHttpTxnOutgoingAddrGet` retrieves the local address and must be called in the :macro:`TS_HTTP_SEND_REQUEST_HDR_HOOK` or later, after the outbound connection has been established.
 It returns a pointer to a :code:`sockaddr` which contains the local IP address and port.
-If there is no valid outbound connection, :arg:`addr` will be :code:`NULL`.
+If there is no valid outbound connection, :arg:`addr` will be :code:`nullptr`.
 The returned pointer is a transient pointer and must not be referenced after the callback in which :func:`TSHttpTxnOutgoingAddrGet` was called.